garethjmsaunders/digital-code-style-guide/css.md

 }
 ```

-We have documented variables—code which will not get compiled into our CSS file—with preprocessor comments, whereas our CSS—code which will get compiled into our CSS file—is documented using CSS comments.
+We have documented variables (code which will not get compiled into our CSS file) with preprocessor comments, whereas our CSS (code which will get compiled into our CSS file) is documented using CSS comments.
 This means that we have only the correct and relevant information available to us when debugging our compiled stylesheets.

 TODO: HTML in CSS
 http://csswizardry.com/2012/04/my-html-css-coding-style/